-The WORCK Short Term Scientific Missions (STSM) are Mobility and Collaboration Grants aimed at supporting individual mobility, strengthening existing networks and fostering collaboration between researchers within the Action.
+The WORCK Short Term Scientific Missions (STSMs) are Mobility and Collaboration Grants aimed at supporting individual mobility, strengthening existing networks and fostering collaboration between researchers within the COST Action.
 A STSM should specifically contribute to the scientific goals of WORCK, whilst at the same time allowing those partaking in the missions to learn new techniques, gain access to specific data, instruments and/or methods not available in their own institutions or organisations.

-These Mobility and Collaboration Grants are central to WORCK’s aim of promoting innovative and interdisciplinary research on the history and persistence of coerced labour in relation to violence, expropriation and marginalisation.
-We particularly welcome applications from early career scholars, both from within and outside the network, that explore and explain how their participation can contribute to the WORCK program and strengthen the development of both their own work as well as that of the WORCK network.
+These Individual Mobility and Collaboration Grants are central to WORCK’s aim of promoting innovative and interdisciplinary research on the history and persistence of coerced labour in relation to violence, expropriation and marginalisation.
+We particularly welcome applications from early career scholars, both from within and outside the network, that explore and explain how their participation can contribute to the WORCK programme and strengthen the development of both their own work as well as that of the WORCK network.